a young baby boy lifting a heavy weight above his head in a deep squat position

 The outdated theory suggested that the stress from lifting weights could impact these growth plates and interfere with a child's growth.

-While growth plates can become acutely injured from an acute accident or trauma, there's no evidence to suggest that a properly supervised, well-designed strength training program negatively impacts growth or final adult height.
+While growth plates can become acutely injured from an accident or trauma, there's no evidence to suggest that a properly supervised, well-designed strength training program negatively impacts growth or final adult height.

 And from purely a logical standpoint, resistance training is really just the process of formally loading up the body with weight.
 To suggest that a person of any age can't tolerate load suggests that we shouldn't be lifting, carrying, or moving things - which we know just isn't true.